GoogleCloudPlatform/community/tutorials/earthengine-to-bigquery/index.md

 # Specify a region in the US (roughly the state of Colorado) to reduce the export time for the sake of example
 colorado = ee.Geometry.Rectangle([-104, 37, -102, 38]);

 # Select the first (and only) image from the Cropland image collection for the year 2019, and the cropland band, which gives us the crop type.
-Currently, Geobeam will only ingest a single band from a GeoTIFF at time.
+Currently, geobeam will only ingest a single band from a GeoTIFF at time.
 image = ee.ImageCollection('USDA/NASS/CDL').filter(ee.Filter.date('2019-01-01', '2019-01-02')).first();
 cropland = image.select('cropland');
 task_config = {